kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 static dim_t parse_dimension(char *s, char **endptr);
 ```
-Parses a dimension string (e.g. "1.5in", "7cm") and returns dimension info.
+Parses a dimension string (e.g. "1.5in", "7cm"), and returns the value in points and optionally consumes units in the given string.
 - `s`: `char *`, Input dimension string.
 - `endptr`: `char **`, Pointer where to store the position in string after parsing **Returns**: